theforeman/forklift/README.md

 1. ssh to target machine **as root**
 2. Install git and ruby - `yum install -y git ruby`
-3. Clone this repository - `git clone https://github.com/Katello/katello-deploy.git`
+3. Clone this repository - `git clone https://github.com/Katello/forklift.git`
-4. Enter the repository - `cd katello-deploy`
+4. Enter the repository - `cd forklift`

 For a release version in production: